 Your Commute is Making You Ill: Here’s Help

 Your commute to work may be playing havoc with your health.
-A 2012 study by researchers at Washington University in St. Louis has shown that commuters who live more than 10 miles from work are more likely to have high blood pressure, and people who travel more than 15 miles are more likely to be obese.
-Additional research reveals that commuters also suffer from high cholesterol, stress, back and neck pain and insomnia.
+A series of studies in the past few years has shown that commuters who live more than 10 miles from work are more likely to have high blood pressure, and people who travel more than 15 miles are more likely to be obese.
+Commuters also suffer from high cholesterol, stress, back and neck pain and insomnia.

 After all, the more time we spend commuting, the less time we spend on exercising and the more we pick up a meal on the way home instead of cooking.
 And the longer the commute, the greater our stress.
 In a 2004 study, researchers Richard Wener and Gary Evans discovered that the longer the journey, the higher the levels of cortisol (the stress hormone) in commuters’ saliva.
 And the longer the commute, the more difficult the task of proofreading assigned to commuters at the end of their journey.

-If rush hour traffic has you tensing up, make a conscious effort to relax, advises chiropractor Dr. Cynthia Boyd of Symmetry Health Center in Oakland and Alameda, Calif.
+If rush hour traffic has you tensing up, make a conscious effort to relax.
 Take five deep breaths from the diaphragm.
 Roll your shoulders, loosen your grip and spread out your fingers.
 If you’re like most people, you hold your tension in your neck and back, so stretch your neck from side to side when you’re safely stopped.

 You can counteract some of the stress by adjusting your attitude.
 Use the time commuting for pleasurable experiences.
 Play your favorite tunes and sing, or listen to books on audio.
 Listen to a work-related seminar.
 If you’re using public transportation, practice a sensory meditation by closing your eyes and relaxing into the gentle, rocking motion of the vehicle.